Mode of StudyFull-time, sandwich with work placement

 Working as a police constable

-This degree is an approved entry route into the police services in England and Wales, so you'll be eligible to apply for police constable roles when you graduate (you won’t need to do a graduate conversion programme).
+This degree is an approved entry route into the police services in England and Wales, so you'll be eligible to apply for police constable roles for up to five years after you graduate (you won’t need to do a graduate conversion programme).
 This allows you to work in neighbourhood and response policing.

 With experience, you can rise in the ranks to roles such as: